mufpga/microfpga.github.io/principle.md

 | Analog         | Input       | Analog inputs are limited to 0-1 V and can be used to monitor signals from the microscope, e.g. temperature, laser position, laser power... |   8 (fixed)    |

+More details about each type of signal can be found in their respective page:

 1. [Camera and laser trigger](principle_trigger.md)
 2. [TTL](principle_ttl.md)